Sunday, November 6, 2022

 And then there's Allan Holdsworth.
 It's hard to trace back and find any guitarists as hopelessly unique.
 His super quick slurs of notes and brain twisting chords pepper the album.

 John Wetton has that familiar and husky sinewy voice.
 He's a weighty songwriter, a storyteller of substance.
-I think he's similar to Sting or Geddy Lee, as a bassist and singer combo.
+I think he's similar to Sting or Geddy Lee, as a bassist/singer combo.

 Track one, In The Dead of Night, is not a surprise to me: I'd heard it back in the day and loved it, but I didn't realize what I'd heard on the radio was just one part of three sections plus a reprise.
 It has an iconic 70s feel- almost like the Rocky movie theme done in prog rock style- with plenty of testosterone and fist pumping excitement- a great welcome mat for the rest of the album.

-Of all the tracks, Thirty Years reminds me the most of my familiar 'One of A Kind' album by the Bruford band, an album I played to death as a young new prog jazz fan.
-In fact that would be the album that solidified it for me.
+Of all the tracks, Thirty Years reminds me the most of my familiar 'One of A Kind' album by the Bruford band, an album I played to death as a young one, new to prog jazz fusion.
 Some of the bass tones on this song sounded pleasantly familiar- just like Chris Squire's bass on his classic solo album 'Fish out of Water'.

-The introduction to Alaska reminds me of Saga's intro on a track released in 1980 called 'Careful where you step', and one of my faves off the Silent Knight album.
+The introduction to Alaska reminds me of Saga's intro on a track released in 1980 called 'Careful Where You Step', and one of my faves off their Silent Knight album.
 It's obvious they were inspired by UK.

 Saturday, October 22, 2022